cpankajr/CurrencyXchange/README.md

 # CurrencyXchange

-**Screen images of project are present in images folder feel free to explore them.**
+**Images of project are present in images folder feel free to explore them.**

 Instructions Tested on Ubuntu 18.04 and python3.7